GSA/digitalgov.gov/content/posts/2015-03-02-persona-development-case-study-nci-and-spanish-language-outreach.md

 ---
+url: /2015/03/02/persona-development-case-study-nci-and-spanish-language-outreach/
 date: 2015-03-02 10:00:16 -0400
-title: 'Persona Development Case Study\: NCI and Spanish Language Outreach'
+title: 'Persona Development Case Study: NCI and Spanish Language Outreach'
 summary: ' Government websites need to address the needs of diverse audiences.
 Although translations are a first step towards engaging non-English speaking audiences, the intended audience may be alienated if information is not presented in a culturally relevant way.
 The National'
-authors: [awichman]
+authors:
+  - awichman
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - BLS